-The first step in petitioning for a parent is to file a visa petition on Form I-130, available for free download from U.S. Citizenship and Immigration Services (USCIS).
+The first step in petitioning for a parent is to file a “petition for alien relative” on Form I-130, available for free download from U.S. Citizenship and Immigration Services (USCIS).
+This petition is necessary to prove to USCIS that you are a U.S. citizen and you really are the son or daughter of your parent, and that therefore your parent is potentially eligible for a green card.

-If your foreign-born parent is living abroad, he or she will have to wait until the I-130 is approved before starting the green card application.
-This is referred to consular processing.
-If your parent gained legal entry into the United States through a visa, then later decided to apply for a green card, he or she is eligible to file an I-485, Petition to Adjust Status, concurrently with the I-130 application.
+If your foreign-born parent is living abroad, he or she will have to wait until the I-130 is approved before starting the green card application process through a U.S. consulate.
+This is referred to as consular processing.
+If your parent gained legal entry into the United States (through a visa or other means), then later decided to apply for a green card, he or she is eligible to file an I-485, Petition to Adjust Status, at the same time as the I-130 application.
 This will lead to immediate processing of the green card, without the need to wait for approval of the I-130.
-(But be sure your parent does not or did not use a tourist visa, visa waiver, or some other visa as a way of gaining U.S. entry with the actual goal of adjusting status -- that would be a misuse of the visa, and could lead to the green card being denied based on visa fraud.)
+(But be sure your parent does not or did not use a tourist visa, visa waiver, or some other visa as a way of gaining U.S. entry with the actual goal of adjusting status.
+That would be a misuse of the visa, and could lead to the green card being denied based on visa fraud.)

 Now, we will go through details of how to prepare and assemble the visa petition.